sensu/sensu-docs/content/sensu-go/5.0/reference/agent.md

 type         | Map of key-value pairs.
 Keys can contain only letters, numbers, and underscores, but must start with a letter.
-Values can be any valid UTF-8 string. default      | `null` example               | {{< highlight shell >}}# Command line example sensu-agent start --labels region=us-west-2
+Values can be any valid UTF-8 string. default      | `null` example               | {{< highlight shell >}}# Command line example sensu-agent start --labels proxy_type=website

 # /etc/sensu/agent.yml example
 labels:
-  region: us-west-2
+  proxy_type: "website"
 {{< /highlight >}}

 <a name="name"></a>